Frequently Asked Questions

 When you sign a contract/agreement with a hotel, often times the contract/agreement will include language that makes the University legally responsible for our guest and invitees.
 That means if a guest or invitee causes damage to the hotel or bodily injury to another person during your event, the University may be held legally responsible for their negligent act or omission and the resulting damages since the University signed the contract/agreement.
 The University’s self-insurance programs do not provide insurance coverage for these 3rd parties (non-CSULB employees).

 In some cases, the hotel will allow us to revise the language so that we are not held legally responsible for our guests or invitees.
-This is why the Purchasing Director is delegated authority to review, approve and sign all contracts/agreements on behalf of the university.
+This is why the Purchasing Director and/or Contract Manager is delegated authority to review, approve and sign all contracts/agreements on behalf of the university.
 If the hotel (or other facility) does not allow revisions to the contract/agreement, we need to purchase a special event insurance policy in order to cover the event.

 The General Release of All Claims is a one (1) page form and is used for high risk/physical activities that take place on campus.
 The Release of Liability is a two (2) page form that is required for high risk/physical activities which take place off campus and/or involves some form of transportation (bus, train or plane etc.) Once signed, the form should be kept on file with the department for a least two (2) years after the event date ends.